Ikaris: Death

 Later when the Final Host arrived on Earth, Ikaris along with all the Eternals killed themselves after realizing the true purpose for which they were created.
-He was the last Eternal still alive when Iron Man and Doctor Strange traveled to the Mountains of Greece, to try to get some answers from The Eternals.
+He was the last Eternal still alive when Iron Man and Doctor Strange traveled to the Mountains of Greece, to try to get some answers from the Eternals.
 Before his death, he told the heroes the reason for the mass suicide.
+Ikaris and the other Eternals are later resurrected simultaneously.